STARBUCKS PRIVACY STATEMENT

 How We Protect Your Information

 Starbucks protects your information using technical, physical, and administrative security measures to reduce the risk of loss, misuse, unauthorized access, disclosure or modification of your information.
-Some of our safeguards include firewalls, data encryption, physical access controls, and administrative informational controls.
 When you transmit highly sensitive information (such as a credit card number) through our website or in one of our mobile applications, we encrypt the transmission of that information using the Secure Sockets Layer (SSL) protocol.
 While we have employed security technologies and procedures to assist safeguarding your personal information, no system or network can be guaranteed to be 100% secure.

 Storing and Processing Your Information

 The information you provide us is stored and processed on servers owned by Starbucks and other companies in Canada and the United States.
 Regardless of the company or person who processes your information and where it is processed, we will take steps to protect your information in accordance with applicable data protection laws and this Statement.

 Starbucks Corporation, Starbucks Coffee Company (UK) Limited, Starbucks Coffee (Austria) GmbH, Starbucks Coffee (Netherlands) B.V., Starbucks Coffee France SAS each participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework.
 Starbucks is committed to subjecting all personal data received from European Union (EU) member countries, in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
 To learn more about the Privacy Shield Framework, visit the U.S. Department of Commerce’s Privacy Shield List here: https://www.privacyshield.gov/list.